from £106 /night help Price for guests, Nights

 Outside there is a large private garden with terrace area, lawn, pond, veggie garden and eight person hot tub.
 The surroundings are rocky and between that and the pond we don't recommend the property to families with very small children.
 There is a large gas Weber BBQ and lots of very comfortable garden furniture in four areas, plus two adirondack chairs and two wooden steamer loungers.
 A new sunken garden area will be ready for summer 2013.
 Views from the hot tub are past the palm tree across the countryside to Roaring water bay in the distance.
 There is access to the sea via two picturesque piers and one pebble beach within a ten minute walk.
 Kilcoe Castle is at the end of the road.
 There is parking for three cars+.

 We provide a welcome pack with all the basics and a few extras.
 A car is highly recommended as public transport is not well serviced.
 Catering is available in all forms: full board, B&B, freezer and fridge filling, baked goods etc. We have two large labrador/collie dogs that you can borrow for your walk.
 They are very child friendly.
-We also have two goats lucky and Dorey and of course two boys aged 9 and 10.
-Our house is adjacent to yours but is well screened off and your garden is not overlooked from any angle except for the cows next door!
+We also have two goats lucky and Dorey and of course two boys aged 10 and 12.
+Our house is adjacent to yours but is well screened off and your garden is not overlooked from any angle except by the cows next door!

 West Cork has the tag-line 'A Place Apart' and it really is.
 Unspoiled and idyllic, with numerous beaches, amazing walks, castles and places of historical interest.
 For example Kilcoe Castle at the end of our road, Bantry House, the Peninsulas of Mizen, Sheeps Head and Beara, Lough Hyne, Glengarriff and Gougonbarra national parks among others.
 You can go island hopping to one of the 100 Carbery Isles or take the ferry to Sherkin Island, Cape Clear or more locally, Heir Island.
 The fishing village of Schull is a ten minute drive with a myriad of watersports on offer and Baltimore, famous for the invasion from the sea which saw almost the entire village captured and sold to white slavery in Algeria, long ago mind you, also great for watersports and the best pizza and Moules Frites in West Cork (although L'Escale on the pier in Schull will definately dispute that!)
 There are farmers markets in Bantry (friday) Skibbereen (saturday) and Schull and Baltimore (sunday) where you can buy wonderful local artisan produce, art and crafts.
 Crookhaven is a wonderful place to end up for some seafood at O'Sullivans bar after a day at Barleycove Beach, swimming, surfing or splashing about in the river.
 West Cork has its own micro climate a couple of degrees warmer than the rest of the country due to the Gulf Stream.
 But as they say here, if you don't like the weather, wait ten minutes, it'll change.